sedol1339/files/papers.md

     - Problem: the word-based CTC is a very good end-to-end ASR model, but it maps all the unknown words into OOV
     - We propose a hybrid CTC with both word-based CTC and character-based CTC heads that are synchronized
     - Whenever the ASR model emits an OOV token, we rely on character-based CTC

+Prabhavalkar, R., Sainath, T. N., Wu, Y., Nguyen, P., Chen, Z., Chiu, C.-C., & Kannan, A. (2017).
+Minimum Word Error Rate Training for Attention-based Sequence-to-Sequence Models. arXiv, 1712.01818.
+Retrieved from https://arxiv.org/abs/1712.01818v1

+    - We explore training attention-based seq2seq ASR models to directly minimize expected WER, instead of cross-entropy loss.
+	- Our loss function is the expected number of word errors over the training set.
+We can approximate the expectation using an empirical average over samples drawn from the model.
+Its gradient can be itself be expressed as an expectation, which allows it to be approximated using samples.
+So, we approximate the WER expectation using N-best hypotheses decoded from the model using beam-search.

+Shannon, M. (2017).
+Optimizing expected word error rate via sampling for speech recognition. arXiv, 1706.02776.
+Retrieved from https://arxiv.org/abs/1706.02776v1

+    - IN ASR task Minimum Bayes risk (MBR) training have been shown effective in terms of WER.
+MBR minimizes an expected distance between a reference and a hypothesis.
+In word-level edit-based MBR, the distance between a reference and a hypothesis is measured as WER (given the prevalence of WER as an evaluation metric).
+However, this is hard to compute.
+	- We show that the gradient of the expected loss optimized by word-level edit-based MBR training may itself be written as an expectation, allowing the gradient to be approximated by sampling.
+	- The loss computation is shown on fig. 1.
+Sample_path is a sample from the model, collapse_path is a function that translates sample to output sequence (for CTC head, it removes all duplicates and blank tokens), get_loss computes edit distance (TODO what is gamma)?
+	- IMO, looks similar to "Minimum word error training of long short-term memory recurrent neural network language models for speech recognition" and "Minimum Word Error Rate Training for Attention-based Sequence-to-Sequence Models" and.

 Watanabe, S., Hori, T., Kim, S., Hershey, J. R., & Hayashi, T. (2017).
 Hybrid CTC/Attention Architecture for End-to-End Speech Recognition.
 IEEE J. Sel.
 Top.
 Signal Process., 11(8), 1240–1253. doi: 10.1109/JSTSP.2017.2763455 https://www.merl.com/publications/docs/TR2017-190.pdf